replab/book/sphinx/permgrps/construction.md

 H = replab.PermutationGroup(4, {h1, h2}, 'order', vpi(8));
 ```

-This option is interesting mostly for big groups; thus we write the group order using the [vpi](https://www.mathworks.com/matlabcentral/fileexchange/22725-variable-precision-integer-arithmetic) library, which is included by default with RepLAB.
+This option is interesting mostly for big groups; thus we write the group order using the [vpi](https://www.mathworks.com/matlabcentral/fileexchange/22725-variable-precision-integer-arithmetic) library, which is included by default with RepLAB-- using the default MATLAB/Octave number type would cause problems above $2^53$, as it has finite precision.

 ## As subgroups of the symmetric group